vistalabs/jacob-chattriggers/README.md

 ```

 ## Retrieving and moving data
 In your terminal window, close the python program and open a file explorer.
 Copy the `events.json` file into the `jacob-bot` repository and you're all set!
-If you have any questions or errors, contact @WindowsVistaisCool.
+If you have any questions or errors, contact @WindowsVistaisCool. **Please note that this data is in MS, not seconds, and you will need to run `cogs.util.configure_data()` to convert this to seconds and remove 5 minutes**

 ### Commands (linux/debian):
 ```